OCCUPATIONAL THERAPY (OT)

 - Education to patients and their family members/ care takers regarding the disease and teach self care methods for eyes, hand & feet to prevent secondary impairments.

-- Injury avoidance advice and safety education to care for anaesthetic limbs during activities of daily living tasks.
+- Injury avoidance advice and safety education to care for anesthetic limbs during activities of daily living tasks.

 - Provide recreational activities & diversional therapy to inpatients.